temple-geography/census-gis/Housing Growth with SQL.pandoc.md

 ![](images/DbManagerLoadAsNewLayer.png)

 Make sure that "Column with unique values" is set to `gid` and "Geometry column" is set to `geometry`.
 You may optionally assign a name to the layer, which is the name that will appear in the QGIS Layers Panel.
 I have chosen `historical_housing`.
 When you are done, the hit Load now! button.

+# Adding a Basemap from the Web

+The OpenLayers plugin allows QGIS to display web maps, such as Google Maps or OpenStreetMaps.
+This allows you to display reference features such as place names and major highways.
+It helps the map reader visually orient themselves and can make a convenient base layer for a thematic map, such as the choropleth we will complete for this assignment.

 # ASSIGNMENT